tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/querying-documentdb-resources-using-the-rest-api.md

   - "zh-cn"
   - "zh-tw"
 ---
-# Querying DocumentDB resources using the REST API
+# Querying Azure Cosmos DB resources using the REST API
 Azure Cosmos DB is a globally distributed multi-model database with support for multiple APIs.
-This article describes how to use REST to query resources using the DocumentDB API.
+This article describes how to use REST to query resources using the Azure Cosmos DB API.

 ## What resources can be queried by using REST?
-All DocumentDB resources except account resources can be queried using DocumentDB SQL language.
-For more information on DocumentDB SQL Language, see [Query with DocumentDB SQL](http://azure.microsoft.com/documentation/articles/documentdb-sql-query).
+All Azure Cosmos DB resources except account resources can be queried using Azure Cosmos DB SQL language.
+For more information on Azure Cosmos DB SQL Language, see [Query with Azure Cosmos DB SQL](http://azure.microsoft.com/documentation/articles/documentdb-sql-query).

 ## How do I query a resource by using REST?
 To perform a SQL query on a resource, do the following: